‘Is Ice Fishing Fun?’ 7 Fun Facts to Help You Decide

 2. Is ice fishing fun?

 There’s a common misconception that ice fishing can be dull or boring, but the truth is that, yes, ice fishing is absolutely fun.
 Sometimes referred to as “camping on ice,” it often involves large groups of people convening on the ice with snacks, coolers, beverages, and portable grills.
 It’s kind of like a tailgate party—but on ice, in the dead of winter.
 In addition to regular camp gear, people often bring a little pop-up hut called an ice shanty to stay warm in and play games while they wait for the fish to bite.
-And for folks who aren’t drawn to the social aspect, the natural scenery surrounding a frozen lake can be the ideal backdrop for a solo trip.
+And for folks who aren’t drawn to the social aspect, the natural scenery surrounding a frozen lake can be the ideal backdrop for a solo trip into the wilderness.

 3. What do you need for ice fishing?

 When planning what to bring for ice fishing, it’s helpful to split your packing list into three categories: gear, clothing, and personal items.
 Here’s a rough breakdown of each:

 - Ice Cleats